Hedgestock/epita-js-tp1/README.md

 # Level 0 - Shape model

-In the file `./src/fixture.js`, you'll see an unassigned const named `pictures`, you will use it to store you "default" pictures (a.k.a: the ones that are part of the fist state of the application).
+In the file `./src/fixture.js`, you'll see an unassigned const named `pictures`, you will use it to store you "default" pictures (a.k.a: the ones that are part of the first state of the application).

 You must have at least five of them and they should all have the same "shape".